nikitavoloboev/data/focusing/processes.md

 ## Read books
 1. Read the book.
 Highlight important parts.
 2. When finished reading, transfer highlights to wiki.
 Make review of book on Goodreads.

+## Reflect & Plan (end of day)
+1. Reflect and consolidate time from Timing with Focus board.
+2. Adjust & create events.
+Create food plan for next day.